attdevsupport/att-html5-sdk/sdk/doc_src/guides/techtip_mobo/README.md

 2. **Obtain consent**

     To send, retrieve, and view user messages, your app must first obtain consent from the user.
 To do this, check for existing consent and, if your app is not already authorized, issue a request for consent.
-For more information about methods for checking and obtaining consent, refer to the AttApiClient.isUserAuthorized and AttApiClient.authorizeUser methods in the SDK documentation.
+For more information about methods for checking and obtaining consent, refer to the AttApiClient.OAuth.isUserAuthorized and AttApiClient.OAuth.authorizeUser methods in the SDK documentation.

     	var authScope = 'MIM,IMMN';

-		AttApiClient.authorizeUser(
+		AttApiClient.OAuth.authorizeUser(
 			{ scope : authScope },
-			doGetMessageHeaders,
+			doGetMessageList,
 			function(error) {
 				alert('Access denied - User denied authorization');
 			}
 		);

-        function doGetMessageHeaders() {
+        function doGetMessageList() {
     	   // ....
         }